peter-james-allen/CV/README.md

 # Peter Allen

-An experienced and driven professional looking to move into software development having successfully completed a 16 week intensive bootcamp with Makers Academy.
-Uses Object Oriented Programming to create production ready code using a Test Driven Development approach in a team following agile methodology.
-Trained on both front and back-end projects using Ruby, JavaScript, Python and React.

-Highly skilled in data analysis, mathematical modelling and stimulations; having worked in permanent and contracting roles as an aerospace engineer for 10 years.
-A strong team player, able to adapt to needs of the team or client and motivated to develop skills to fit business requirements.

-Technology has always been an interest due to its constantly changing nature which gives opportunities for continuous learning and development and the chance to create new and exciting products.
+A driven and resourceful professional highly skilled in data analysis, mathematical modelling/stimulation having worked as an aerospace engineer for 10 years.
+After learning python as a hobby then applying it in previous roles, completed a 16 week intensive software development bootcamp with Makers.
+The dynamic nature of the technology industry has always been of interest due to its constantly changing nature, opportunities for continuous development and chance to create new and exciting products.

 [Projects](#projects) | [Key Skills](#key-skills) | [Work Experience](#work-experience) | [Education](#education) | [Hobbies](#hobbies)